Kaioru/nautilus-legacy/README.md

 ## Disclaimers
 * This software has not profitted in any way, shape or form.
-* This software is not limited to the online game stated and can be used freely as any server protocol library.
 * This software is made purely for educational purposes only.
+* This software is not limited to the stated game and can be used freely as any server protocol library.

+No EULA's and ToS's were meant to be violated.
+Please contact the author if so and will be dealt with asap.